jruwaard/aph_ema_handbook/docs/EMA.md

 @Wichers2011; @burton2013], anxiety disorders [@Walz2014], and
 depression/bipolar disorder [@AanhetRot2012].
 The potential of EMA for use among young populations showed promising results [@Dubad2018].
-Innovations in mobile devices has improved the feasibility and popularity of ecological momentary interventions (EMIs) for anxiety and depression [@schueller2017].
+Innovations in mobile devices have improved the feasibility and popularity of ecological momentary interventions (EMIs) for anxiety and depression [@schueller2017].
 A systematic review and meta-analysis of EMIs reported small to medium effects on mental health [@Versluis2016].